aery32/aery32/README.md

 To compile the project just call

     make

-and `make re` when you want to recompile all.
+When you want to recompile all use

+    make re

 To program or upload the compiled and linked binary to your printed circuit board command

     make program

-If you also like to start the board immediately, chain with the start target
+If you also like to start the board immediately, chain the program target with the start target

     make program start

-Or less verbosely: `make programs`.
+Or less verbosely `make programs`.
 The latter is also quicker with batchisp (in Windows).

 ## License